Quantum (NASDAQ:QMCO) Issues Q1 2023 Earnings Guidance

 Quantum (NASDAQ:QMCO – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided EPS guidance of -$0.05–$0.03 for the period, compared to the consensus EPS estimate of -$0.03.
 The company issued revenue guidance of $91.00 million-$97.00 million, compared to the consensus revenue estimate of $93.56 million.

-QMCO has been the topic of a number of analyst reports.
-Lake Street Capital lowered their price objective on Quantum from $6.00 to $4.00 and set a buy rating on the stock in a report on Thursday, June 9th.
-Northland Securities dropped their target price on Quantum from $7.00 to $6.00 in a report on Thursday, June 9th.
-Finally, B. Riley dropped their target price on Quantum from $4.00 to $2.75 and set a neutral rating for the company in a report on Thursday, June 9th.
+Several analysts have issued reports on the company.
+Lake Street Capital dropped their price target on Quantum from $6.00 to $4.00 and set a buy rating on the stock in a research note on Thursday, June 9th.
+Northland Securities dropped their price target on Quantum from $7.00 to $6.00 in a research note on Thursday, June 9th.
+Finally, B. Riley dropped their price target on Quantum from $4.00 to $2.75 and set a neutral rating on the stock in a research note on Thursday, June 9th.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Barclays PLC increased its stake in shares of Quantum by 145.8% in the 4th quarter.
-Barclays PLC now owns 80,044 shares of the company’s stock valued at $441,000 after buying an additional 47,482 shares during the period.
-Invesco Ltd. boosted its position in shares of Quantum by 189.7% in the 1st quarter.
-Invesco Ltd. now owns 140,057 shares of the company’s stock worth $318,000 after purchasing an additional 91,709 shares during the last quarter.
-Bank of America Corp DE boosted its position in shares of Quantum by 207.0% in the 4th quarter.
-Bank of America Corp DE now owns 48,738 shares of the company’s stock worth $269,000 after purchasing an additional 32,863 shares during the last quarter.
-Wells Fargo & Company MN boosted its position in shares of Quantum by 6,391.1% in the 4th quarter.
-Wells Fargo & Company MN now owns 34,922 shares of the company’s stock worth $193,000 after purchasing an additional 34,384 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC boosted its position in shares of Quantum by 15.5% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 27,467 shares of the company’s stock worth $152,000 after purchasing an additional 3,679 shares during the last quarter.
-80.07% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in QMCO.
+Virtu Financial LLC bought a new stake in Quantum in the 1st quarter valued at $28,000.
+Renaissance Technologies LLC bought a new stake in Quantum in the 1st quarter valued at $29,000.
+Sei Investments Co. raised its stake in Quantum by 31.2% in the 1st quarter.
+Sei Investments Co. now owns 34,475 shares of the company’s stock valued at $57,000 after acquiring an additional 8,203 shares during the period.
+Citigroup Inc. raised its stake in Quantum by 132.5% in the 4th quarter.
+Citigroup Inc. now owns 15,201 shares of the company’s stock valued at $84,000 after acquiring an additional 8,662 shares during the period.
+Finally, Citadel Advisors LLC raised its stake in Quantum by 1,329.6% in the 3rd quarter.
+Citadel Advisors LLC now owns 17,127 shares of the company’s stock valued at $89,000 after acquiring an additional 15,929 shares during the period.
+Institutional investors own 80.07% of the company’s stock.

 Quantum Company Profile (Get Rating)